How to Create a Successful Strategic Workforce Planning?

 While you can still cherish individual hard work, ensure that your company culture includes everyone and that all team members participate equally.
 Try to avoid creating a workplace where each individual is for themselves and where a company culture doesn't provide the uniting glue.

-If.. no.. than prefer the path of improving company culture.
+If.. no.. then prefer the path of improving company culture.
 The above points will help you to bring a good company culture moreover, provide you with detailed guidance on it.

 So, start recognizing your existing company culture without wasting a second!!!!